-Middle Eastern Studies at the University of Basel are a teaching and research unit within the Department of Social Sciences.
-Islamic and Middle Eastern Studies at the University of Basel have a long tradition reaching back into the 19th century (see also History of the Seminar).
+Near and Middle Eastern Studies at the University of Basel are a teaching and research unit within the Department of Social Sciences.
+Near and Middle Eastern Studies at the University of Basel have a long tradition reaching back into the 19th century (see also History of the Seminar).

 The thematic and chronological focus of Near and Middle Eastern Studies at Basel University is on the one hand on the political, social and intellectual history of the late Ottoman and post-Ottoman Middle East since the 19th century and on the other hand on political and social developments in contemporary history.
 Emphasis is given to the former core regions of the Ottoman empire, the so-called "Minor Eurasia", composed of Southeastern Europe, Anatolia, South Caucasus, Levante, Mesopotamia, the Arab Peninsula and Egypt.
 Despite the drifting apart of the many nation-states and national cultures the Eastern Mediterranean is conceived here as a region vested with a particular cultural and political connectivity.